 AREAS OF EXPERTISE

-Mark George Q.C. is a highly experienced defence trial advocate.
+Mark is a highly experienced defence trial advocate.
 He took silk in 2009 and is regularly instructed in cases of murder, manslaughter, rape and other serious sexual cases.
-Both as a junior and in skil he has often been instructed in serious cases of historic sexual assault and he often represents teachers and carers.
+Both as a junior and in silk he has often been instructed in serious cases of historic sexual assault and he often represents teachers and carers.
 His extensive experience also includes many appearances in drug importation cases involving massive amounts of illegal drugs.

 Criminal appeals and miscarriages of justice